Nau Mai, Haere Mai

 Te Rarawa, Ngāti KahuCurrently engaged in both He Pūkenga Kōrero and Te Aitanga a Tiki projects, Jillian has a background in research, te reo Māori, translation theory and practice and translation ethics.

-Te Atiawa, Taranaki Joeliee brings her wealth of educational experience to work with Kura Kaupapa Māori to develop their own sexuality education resources.
+Te Atiawa, Taranaki Joeliee brings her wealth of educational experience to work with Kura Kaupapa Māori and Wharekura to develop their own sexuality education resources.

 Dr Mera Penehira